-The Notices that govern the Rental Assistance Demonstration (RAD) program limit Section 3 to the construction- or rehabilitation-related activities identified in the RAD Financing Plan and RAD Conversion Commitment.
-After the conversion, Section 3 no longer applies unless additional federal financial assistance is later used for rehabilitation.
-NLIHC has long urged HUD to extend Section 3 obligations postconversion because application of Section 3 obligations that apply to permanent PHA staff can greatly shrink if a significant portion of the public housing portfolio is converted - or can be totally lost if an entire portfolio is converted.
-The formerly permanent PHA staff can include maintenance workers, those who prepare units at turnover, or central office staff - potential pool for Section 3 training and employment.
+After the conversion, the Section 3 public housing rule no longer applies (unless additional federal financial assistance is later used for rehabilitation).
+NLIHC has long urged HUD to extend Section 3 obligations post-conversion because application of Section 3 public housing obligations that apply to permanent PHA staff can greatly shrink if a significant portion of the public housing portfolio is converted - or can be totally lost if an entire portfolio is converted.
+The formerly permanent PHA staff can include maintenance workers, those who prepare units at turnover, or central office staff - a potential pool for Section 3 training and employment.

-The public housing portion of the Section 3 statute that applies to the operating assistance provided by the public housing program does not extend to public housing converted to Project-

-Based Rental Assistance.
-PHAs will continue. however, to "manage" or have a controlling interest in public housing converted to Project-Based Vouchers (PBVs).
+The public housing portion of the Section 3 statute that applies to the operating assistance provided by the public housing program does not extend to public housing converted to Project-Based Rental Assistance.
+PHAs will continue, however, to "manage" or have a controlling interest in public housing converted to Project-Based Vouchers (PBVs).
 Therefore, NLIHC has urged that the RAD Notice be modified to state that Section 3 will still apply to the permanent staff slots of the entities owning or managing a development converted to PBVs.
 This would extend some Section 3 training and employment opportunities post-conversion, rather than reduce them.
-Without such a change in the RAD Notice, economic opportunities shrink for residents of RAD-converted properties because only new construction or rehabilitation will trigger Section 3 after RAD conversion; as with public housing, Section 3 obligations should continue to apply to non-professional services staff involved in project operations.
+Without such a change in the RAD Notice, economic opportunities shrink for residents of RAD-converted properties.
+Because only new construction or rehabilitation funded by other HUD programs will trigger Section 3 after RAD conversion, Section 3 obligations should continue to apply to non-professional services staff involved in project operations.